tomasflorian/ReversibleFunctionGraph/README.md

 - **G8 — reversibility is absolute.** Every recorded computation can be walked backwards.
 Nothing may be built that produces a result you cannot get back from.
 This is the purpose, not a feature.
+- **G9 — record without judgment; select at read time.** Every path is qualified by the applications it crosses, so a meaningless path (`paris → length(paris) → 5 → suite #5`) is *identifiable* rather than absent.
+Nothing may be dropped, merged away, or refused at write time for looking like noise.
+That is a query's decision, and a query can only make it if the write kept it.

 ### Calling